padok-team/docs-terraform-guidelines/refactoring.md

 ### Do you have modules ? #DRY

+Modules serve 1 purpose : Don't repeat yourself.
+You write modules for 2 reasons :

+- Wrap multiple resources under 1 logic bloc
+- Hide complexity from layers.

+Use as much modules from the Padok's library or Providers repositories as you can.
+If no module there matches you needs, here is how you should implement modules in your codebase :

+- Identify similar resources created between your environments
+- Spot the differences in configuration between them
+- Put resources in the module leaving only the necessary configuration in the interface

 ### Are your resources compliant with naming standards ? #CleanCode

+Once you have your modules, you should focus on code readability and maintainability.
+First off, implement naming standards

 ### Is your codebase growing ?
 Is your project in build phase ?